marikomakhm/ada-project/TrovatelliT.github.io/text.md

 #### Who's at the center of it all?

+We want to know which country is at the center of most links.
+We display the international links between countries using a network representation, where each country is represented by a node and the links between countries are the edges.
+The size of a node is determined by its betweenness centrality, which is a measure of how central a node is, based on how often it acts as a bridge between any two other nodes in a shortest path.
+The opacity of an edge represents its strength, or the number of connections.
+Let's have a look at what this gives us:

 {% raw %}

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/international_links_network.html"></iframe>

 {% endraw %}

+It looks like Christmas!

+Turns out Hong Kong is the most central country, closely followed by Switzerland, and then the UK.
+Having seen the variety of international connections going through these countries in the previous graph, it isn't surprising.
+What we didn't expect, however, was that the next three largest nodes would be UAE, Russia and Jersey.
+China is barely even visible, as well as Panama, with low centrality.

+## So, where should we look?

+-